 A vulnerability assessment program can help you better manage your patching plans, including insight into any configuration changes, so you can better plan for and evaluate the success of your remediation strategies.

-Reporting on your vulnerability assessments can help you keep key stakeholders, from management to clients informed about all vulnerabilities and misconfiguration issues.
+Reporting on your vulnerability assessments can help you keep key stakeholders, from management to customers, informed about all remediated vulnerabilities and misconfiguration issues.